-The Sugar House Community Council meets regularly at 7:00 pm on the first Wednesday of every month at the Sprague Library.
-The next community council meeting will be Wednesday, December 3rd, 2008 at 7:00pm at the Sprague Library.
+The Sugar House Community Council meets regularly from 7:00-9:00 pm on the first Wednesday of every month at Legacy Village (1212 Wilmington Ave.) on the 5th floor in the Fairmont Room.
 The meetings are open to the public.

 You can read the agenda for the upcoming meeting and the minutes of the last meeting at the Community Council website, http://www.sugarhousecouncil.com